About Nick Ota-Wang, MA

 Nick Ota-Wang (pronouns are: he, him, his).
-Historian, Higher Education Professional, Social Justice advocate, and believer that everyone should be treated equally under the law and by everyone.
+Historian, Academic Advisor, Higher Education Professional, Social Justice advocate, and believer that everyone should be treated equally under the law and by everyone.

 Ota-Wang is currently a graduate student in the Master of Arts (MA) History program at the University of Colorado Colorado Springs.
 He currently is interested in the history of gender, sexual identity/orientation, and Higher Education administrative structures.
 He is also training in the subfield of genealogy to find additional ways to help others.

 Ota-Wang served as an Academic Advisor at the University of Colorado Colorado Springs prior to his current role with MSW@Denver.
 He worked with undergraduate students who are studying in the areas of the Social Sciences (Majors in: Psychology, Sociology, Anthropology, Communications, Women's & Ethnic Studies), and Criminial Justice.
 He was the Admission Counselor for the Graduate School of Social Work MSW & PhD Programs at the University of Denver.
 Additionally, Ota-Wang has worked for several not-for-profits in the Denver area in managerial, customer service, and membership services roles.
 Ota-Wang has also worked at several institutions of Higher Education around the United States in the offices of Housing, Orientation, Transition programs, Career Services, and Student Life.